gyuri-lajos/everlog/src/post.md

 layout: post.jade
 ---

-This is my first Starsmith post.
+This is my first Everlog post.